ralsouza/prevendo_despesas_hospitalares/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/ralsouza/forecast_of_hospital_expenses.svg?style=flat-square)
 ![GitHub last commit](https://img.shields.io/github/last-commit/ralsouza/forecast_of_hospital_expenses.svg?style=flat-square)<br/>
 <br/>
-This small project was dedicated to making hospital expenditure forecasts through regression.
+This small project was dedicated to making predictions of hospital expenses through regression.
 The idea is to deliver a basic Machine Learning project from start to finish, in the help file contains the goals to be achieved and the project was coded in R.

 # Project objectives:
   **1.** Define business problem;<br/>